 5.3.8.1 General

-As described in clause 4.6.1.1.3.2, the bodies of HTTP PATCH requests either use a "JSON Merge Patch" encoding as defined in IETF RFC 7396 [7], or a "JSON Patch" encoding as defined IETF RFC 6902 [8].
+As described in clause 4.6.1.1.3.2, options to use for bodies of HTTP PATCH requests are

+- A "JSON Merge Patch" encoding as defined in IETF RFC 7396 [7].

+- A "JSON Patch" encoding as defined IETF RFC 6902 [8].

+- A HTTP multipart messages with the multipart/mixed content-type as defined in IETF RFC 2046 [aa].

-It is possible to allow both encodings in a OpenAPI Specification [4] offering both schemas as alternative contents.
+It is possible to allow the three encodings in a OpenAPI Specification [4] offering the three schemas as alternative contents.

 NOTE: In Rel-15 a single encoding will be selected for each resource as backward compatibility considerations do not yet apply.